New Publication in Tectonics

 macro- and microscale analysis of seismically deformed gravel deposits in near-surface fault exposures

-So far, I have worked in the western United States, East Africa and central and southern Europe.
+So far, I have worked in the western United States, East Africa, the Mediterranean and central Europe.